Pikacnu/TerraSketch/README.md

 - Export outlines to either .schem or .geojson.
 - Move the map to lat lng location.
 - Paste coordinates to a list and generate outlines.
+- Right click on map canvas to teleport either by /tpll or /minecraft:tp.

 ## Why was it made?